No State Of Nevada Income Tax Equals More Money For YOU

 - The highest sales tax In Las Vegas is 8.75%

-There is a sales tax in Las Vegas for candy, medical, and medicine for people.
+Besides sales tax items listed above, there is a sales tax in Las Vegas for candy, medical, and medicine for people.

 Property Tax In Las Vegas, Nevada

-In future years, property tax can go up a maximum of 3% per year if the property is owner-occupied.
-If the property is an investment house, a 6% rate increase is possible each year.
+In future years, real property tax can go up a maximum of 3% per year if the property is owner-occupied.
+If the property is an investment house, a 6% rate increase is possible each fiscal year.
 With appreciation, the tax difference can be a lot depending on the age of the home.

 If the property is sold, the new owner continues at the same rate that the previous owner had until the next tax year.
 Then the increase rate could change depending on if the property is owner-occupied or if it’s an investment home.
 If you feel your tax is too high, you can have your taxes re-assessed.